Yuh Min Chook, Ph.D.

 - Structural Biology

-- Structural basis for leucine-rich nuclear export signal recognition by CRM1.
+- Structural determinants of nuclear export signal orientation in binding CRM1.

 Chorismate Mutase, essentially a template enzyme.
 Chapter 17, 235-244..
 In Biological NMR Spectroscopy.
 John L. Markley, Stanley Opella and Richard Ernst (editors).